narkisr/clojure-concurrency/clojure/08-refs.md

 !SLIDE code execute smaller
-.notes Here we use ensure to prevente the write skew issue
+.notes Here we use ensure to prevent the write skew issue, ensure prevents other transactions to perform write operations on the ref.

     @@@ clojure
     (alter-var-root #'*out* (constantly *out*))